alexmx/Insider/README.md

 #### Manual installation

-In order to include the **Insider** library into your project, you need to build a dynamic framework from provided source code and include it into your project; however you can get a prebuilt version of the framework from the [release page](https://github.com/alexmx/Insider/releases).
+In order to include the **Insider** library into your project, you need to build a dynamic framework from provided source code and include it into your project, or inlcude the entire **Insider** library as sub-project by copying it to your project directory or include as Git submodule.

 #### Carthage